direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 Example: Simple UDP socket application
 ++++++++++++++++++++++++++++++++++++++

-This example execute the binaries named udp-client and udp-server under |ns3| using DCE.
+This example executes the binaries named udp-client and udp-server under |ns3| using DCE.
 These 2 binaries are written using POSIX socket API in order to send and receive UDP packets.

 If you would like to see what is going on this script, please refer to the :ref:`user's guide<dce-udp-simple-example>`.